-The AIARE Rec 2 course has been designed specifically to meet the needs of advanced students who have taken an AIARE Rec 1 and AIARE Avalanche Rescue Course.
+The AIARE Level 2 course has been designed specifically to meet the needs of advanced students who have taken an AIARE Level 1 and AIARE Avalanche Rescue Course.

 The American Institute for Avalanche Safety and Education (AIARE)